searxng/searx-instances/.github/ISSUE_TEMPLATE/edit-instance.md

 ---
-name: Edit an existing searx instance
+name: Edit an existing SearXNG instance
 about: Change url, add comment, edit additional urls of an existing instance.
-title: Edit <searx instance url>
+title: Edit <SearXNG instance url>
 labels: instance edit, instance
 assignees: ''

 ---

 <!--
-Replace <searx instance url> in the title by the URL.
+Replace <SearXNG instance url> in the title by the URL.
 Replace the ?? below.
 -->
 Instance added by the issue ??